 Post this card on the classroom wall as a one-square-metre benchmark.

-Ask students to construct a square with an area of 1 cm2 using a piece of cardboard and compare it the the 1m2 benchmark.
+Ask students to construct a square with an area of 1 cm2 using a piece of cardboard and compare it to the 1m2 benchmark.
 They refer to the reference size on the wall to check whether their construction respects the requested measurement.
 Ask some students to tape their construction to a wall for comparison and discussion.

 Using pages of large newsprint, have students construct a rectangle with an area of 1 m2 using their cm2 pieces.
 Have some teams show their construction to the rest of the class.